Major Differences Between the Distributions

 README.md file for details.

-It is possible to run both the current PiDP-8/I software from this web site alongside Oscar's last stable release.
-They can't run simultaneously, since they'd fight over the front panel GPIO pins, but you can swap between them at will, without either interfering with the other, due to the file naming and service differences lined out above.
+One detail that doc doesn't cover is that between this change and those documented in the prior section, it is possible to run both the current PiDP-8/I software from this web site alongside Oscar's last stable release.
+They can't run simultaneously, since they'd fight over the front panel GPIO pins, but you can swap between them at will.

-$ systemctl --user stop pidp8i $ sudo systemctl start pidp8
+$ pidp8i stop $ sudo systemctl start pidp8

-And then to switch back to my version:
+And then to switch back to this version:

-$ sudo systemctl stop pidp8 $ systemctl --user start pidp8i
+$ sudo systemctl stop pidp8 $ pidp8i start

 /opt/pidp8 and run from there to work correctly.

-This current software can be unpacked anywhere in the filesystem, you can build it into a second directory separate from the source directory, and you can install it to yet a third directory.
+This current software can be unpacked anywhere in the filesystem you have sufficient access permission for, you can build it into a second directory separate from the source directory, and you can install it to yet a third directory.
 This affords considerable flexibility in how you build and install this software.

 Incandescent Lamp Simulator